dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 159
 This problem was asked by Google.
-Given a string, return the first recurring character in it, or `null` if there is no recurring chracter.
+<br>Given a string, return the first recurring character in it, or `null` if there is no recurring chracter.
-For example, given the string `"acbbac"`, return `"b"`.
+<br>For example, given the string `"acbbac"`, return `"b"`.
 Given the string `"abcdef"`, return `null`.

 [Solution](solutions/problem_159.py)
 - - - -

 #### Problem 160
 This problem was asked by Uber.
-Given a tree where each edge has a weight, compute the length of the longest path in the tree.
+<br>Given a tree where each edge has a weight, compute the length of the longest path in the tree.
-For example, given the following tree:
+<br>For example, given the following tree:
 ```
    a
   /|\